 14 In 1969 four countries tied for first place and as there was no tie-breaker they all shared the prize.
 Since then the rules for a tie have sometimes altered.
 Firstly there would have been a re-vote, then it became the song with the most top marks, and now it is the song with votes from the most countries.
 Simples.

-16 Ireland lead the medal table with seven wins but the 2015 contest saw Sweden creep up to just one win behind, followed by the UK, France and Luxembourg on five each.
+16 Ireland led the medal table with seven wins but the 2023 contest saw Sweden draw level.
+They are followed by the UK, France, Luxembourg and the Netherlands on five each.

 17 In every contest from 2001 to 2008 the winning country had never won Eurovision before.
 On a similar note, going into Baku 2012 the last sixteen contests had had sixteen different winners, by far the longest stretch in contest history.
 Sweden broke that sequence, having last triumphed in 1999.
-Since 2009 the only first time champ has been Azerbaijan in 2011.
+Since 2009 the only first time champs have been Azerbaijan in 2011 and Portugal in 2017.

 18 Austria and Norway lead the roll-call of Nul-Pointers with four but just one behind are Finland, Germany, Spain and Switzerland.